y-z-zhang/net-sync-sym/README.md

 # net-sync-sym
-This is the Matlab code accompanying the paper **Y.Zhang and A.E.Motter, _Fast and symmetry-independent stability analysis of cluster synchronization patterns_**
+This is the Matlab code accompanying the paper
+**_Fast and symmetry-independent stability analysis of cluster synchronization patterns_, Y.Zhang and A.E.Motter.**

 It includes:
 1. sbd_fast.m